aiksawyer/WebAppHW7/README.md

-# A GIF Lookup App
+# A GIF Guesser App

-This app will allow user to search for a GIF in the Giphy database based on an input word.
+This app will allow users to play a guessing game with GIFs.
+It emplys Giphy API

 To set up:
 1. Download this repo